pulumi/docs/content/blog/fargate-vs-ec2/index.md

 ---
-title: "AWS Fargate vs EC2 for Elastic Kubernetes Service (EKS)"
+# title: "AWS Fargate vs EC2 for Elastic Kubernetes Service (EKS)"
+title: "EKS Fargate vs EC2"
 date: 2024-11-18T08:42:34-05:00
 # you want to be able to merge the post without publishing it.
 draft: false